CS222-UIUC/whereAmI/README.md

 # WhereAmI
 ## Overview

-This project implements a deep learning model to recognize buildings on the UIUC engineering campus.
-It helps students identify buildings by uploading photos.
+When incoming students come to the UIUC campus for the first time and attend classes in the first few weeks, they usually have a difficult time recognizing buildings and have very little knowledge about them.
+Our web-app WhereAmI helps students identify buildings and provides them with useful information about the buildings in the engineering campus.

 ## Technical Architecture
 <div style="text-align: center;">